SkylineCommunications/dataminer-docs/connector-help/connector_help/PBI_DCH-5220P.md

 ## How to Use

-The driver uses **SNMP** commands to communicate with the device.
-The driver layout generally corresponds with that of the web interface of the device.
+The connector uses **SNMP** commands to communicate with the device.
+The connector layout generally corresponds with that of the web interface of the device.

 The first part of a page corresponds with the top level of the web interface (Status, Configuration, System).
 The second part corresponds with the relevant subsection (E.g. Status - Decoder, Configuration - DVB-S2 Tuner, System - Device).